Lifeng-Liang/DbEntry/doc/en/DataAccess/ObjectDefinition.md

 }
 ````

-This class also defined to operate same table in database, but in C#, it has a different name. it could used for sometimes we need to change table or column name but do not want change the C# code name.
+This class also defined to operate same table in database, but in C#, it has a different name. it could used when we need to change table or column name but do not want change the C# code name.
 Or it can use for some column name which is not a legal C# identity:

 ````c#
 public class User : IDbObject